What is Breast Lift Surgery?

-Breast Lift Procedure
+How is the Breast Lift Procedure Performed?

 Full mastopexies are typically performed on individuals with moderate to severe sagginess in their breasts.
 This is generally indicated when the nipple and areola – the dark-pigmented area surrounding the nipple – are located below the breast crease or when the breasts point downward.
 In a full mastopexy, an inverted T-incision is made around the areola, down to the breast crease, and along the breast fold.
 Excess tissue and skin is then removed, while the remaining tissue and skin is tightened and smoothed out.
 The breasts are ultimately lifted to a higher, more youthful position.
 Women with mild breast sag can sometimes be treated effectively with a less involved lift technique, but a full mastopexy is one of the most common approaches to a breast lift.

 Also referred to as a donut mastopexy, this technique can be most effective for individuals whose breasts appear asymmetrical or have an irregular nipple position.
 With this approach, incisions made encircling the areola are used to remove excess tissue and skin while breasts are elevated and tightened.
-This method can reduce the diameter of the areolas and lift the nipple position approximately 2 to 4 centimeters.
+This method can reduce the diameter of the areolas and lift the nipple position approximately 2 centimeters.
 This technique is typically not an ideal method for women who are breastfeeding or planning to breastfeed.

 Also known as a vertical breast lift, “lollipop” mastopexies can be an effective breast lift technique for women with medium-sized breasts and moderate to severe breast droopiness, or large-sized breasts with mild breast droopiness.
 A lollipop-shaped incision is made around the areola and down the middle of the breast to the breast crease.
 Extra skin and tissue are then removed and the breasts are tightened, smoothed, and elevated.
 With this unique incision type, more horizontal excess skin can be removed.
-This approach is typically utilized when a full mastopexy is unnecessary, but there is too much skin laxity or breast sag for a crescent mastopexy.
+This approach is typically utilized when a full mastopexy is unnecessary, but there is too much skin laxity or breast sag for a periareolar mastopexy.

-Breast Lift Recovery
+What is Breast Lift Recovery Like?